8 best adventure touring motorcycles

 4. Honda Africa Twin

 Adventure Motorcycles don’t get much better.
 One look at the brilliant Honda Africa Twin and you’re already in love.
 Lurking behind that tight, eye-catching chassis are some impeccable performance metrics and plenty of power.
-This top adventure touring motorcycle cranks out 94 hp at 7500 rpm by way of an 8-valve parallel twin motor.
-Throw in some desirable ground clearance and a formidable suspension system, and you have an adventure bike that conquers dirt and pavement alike, making it at home crossing the Simpson desert or cruising down George St. This adventure bike from Honda – a brand synonymous with quality and reliability – is an adventure motorcycle for the dedicated enthusiast.
+Throw in some desirable ground clearance and a formidable suspension system, and you have an adventure bike that conquers dirt and pavement alike, making it at home crossing the Simpson Desert or cruising down a city street.
+This adventure bike from Honda is an adventure motorcycle for the dedicated enthusiast.

 Weight: 208 kg (dry)